robertduplock/scifibooks.club/content/en/reviews/star-trek-typhon-pact-4-paths-of-disharmony-book-review.md

   - Typhon Pact
 show_reading_time: true
 ---
-Intro
+In many ways, *Paths of Disharmony* is exactly the kind of book I imagined the relaunch titles to be; a steady, measured continuation of the characters and their relationships set against a standalone story.

 **Spoilers ahead**

 <!--more-->

-In many ways, *Paths of Disharmony* is exactly the kind of book I imagined the relaunch titles to be; a steady, measured continuation of the characters and their relationships set against a standalone story.

 I hadn’t expected it to be such a rare pleasure to see Jean-Luc Picard written so well, as he appears in the early chapters with his wife, Beverly Crusher and his son, Renee.
 I’ve read over twenty books in the post-Nemesis litverse.
 Only a handful of times have I been able to relax with these beloved characters — reading about them visiting Picard’s family home, having lunch and walking amongst the grapevines.